team-black-market/Capstone-Project/README.md

 - [ ] as a user I should be able to filter products based on tags
 - [ ] as a user I should be able to login via a third party app (github)
 - [ ] as a user I should be able to use Google places to enter an address for my order
+- [ ] as a non logged in user, I should be able to add items to my cart, with those items getting added to my cart when I authenticate

 - [ ] as an administrator I should be able to add and edit products
 - [ ] as an administrator I should be able to make a user a vip